lszymanski7/boilerplate-react/README.md

 <!-- CONTRIBUTING -->
 ## Contributing
 Any contributions are greatly appreciated.
 Use the [issue tracker](https://github.com/lszymanski7/boilerplate-react/issues) if you want to report bugs, request a new feature or improve documentation.
 Please check for existing issues before you report them yourself.

+You can contribute by following these steps:
+1. Fork this repository on GitHub.
+2. Clone the forked repository to your machine: `$ git clone https://github.com/username/boilerplate-react.git`
+3. Create a new branch: `$ git switch -c <branch-name>`
+4. Make necessary changes and commit them.
+5. Push changes to GitHub: `$ git push origin -u <branch-name>`
+6. Submit a new Pull Request on GitHub.

 <!-- ACKNOWLEDGEMENTS -->
 ## Acknowledgements